con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ji skad smras ba de bzhin byed/ /
 > 	% VM commentary unclear if he reads nyid dag or nyi bdag

-Beginningless, void of complexities,
+Beginningless, complexity devoid,
 By nature pure, reality in essence,
-Speaker of truth, speaking consistently,
+A speaker of the truth, unwavering,
-With speech and action perfectly alligned, (46)
+With speech and actions perfectly aligned, (46)

 * We follow the Tibetan translations in rendering ananyavādin in the third quarter.